erifo/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 5: January 13th, 2021
+**Today's Progress:** Reorganized the class hierarchy to allow for textures instead of solid colors for everything.
+Also added randomized unit generation!

+**Thoughts:** The skeleton is coming together.
+Next big step will be menus and other GUI components.
+After that I'll finally be able to work on combat!

 ### Day 4: January 12th, 2021
 **Today's Progress:** Continued with the [Emblem Clone](https://github.com/erifo/emblem-clone).
 Implemented grid movement for the player and collision detection for walls and impassable terrain.
 Also some crude sprite import and rendering for the player.